rocket-pool/RPIPs/RPIPs/RPIP-1.md

 `withdrawal-reason`: An optional sentence explaining why the RPIP was withdrawn.

+`vote-date`: If this RPIP had a concluded vote, when that happened in yyyy-mm-dd format.
+For a Living RPIP that has had a successful vote, this should be the date when the last "Passed" vote concluded.

+`vote-result`: If this RPIP had a concluded vote, the result of the ("Failed" or "Passed").
+For a Living RPIP that has had a successful vote, this should remain "Passed".

 Headers that permit lists must separate elements with commas.

 Headers requiring dates will always do so in the format of ISO 8601 (yyyy-mm-dd).